 In the World Series, Florida would meet the Cleveland Indians.
 In a classic seven-game series, Florida would win Game 7 thanks to a walk-off single from infielder Edgar Renteria.

-After that 1997 season, the Marlins would enter a re-build.
+After that 1997 season, the Marlins would enter a rebuild.
 However, that re-build bared fruits very fast.
-By 2003, the Marlins built a new core led by Derrek Lee, Luis Castillo, Juan Pierre, Mike Lowell, as well as young stars like Josh Beckett and Miguel Cabrera.
+By 2003, the Marlins built a new core led by Derrek Lee, Luis Castillo, Juan Pierre, and Mike Lowell, as well as young stars like Josh Beckett and Miguel Cabrera.

 The Marlins would make it back to the MLB Playoffs in 2003, a season that saw Jack McKeon take over as the manager after a slow start.
 By the end of the season, Florida would win 91 games and make it back to the postseason as a Wild Card team.
 Florida would beat the Giants yet again in the NLDS, before meeting the Cubs in the NLCS.
 That series went to seven games, with the Fish coming out on top.

-In the 2003 World Series, the Marlins would face the New York Yankees.
+In the 2003 World Series, the Marlins faced off against the New York Yankees.
 Despite facing a team that had a much larger payroll, the Marlins finished off the Yankees in six games to win the franchise’s second World Series title.